gemmarepiso/page/index.md

 ## Publications

-**Repiso-Puigdelliura, G**, Benvenuti, I, Kim, J.Y. (under review).
+**Repiso-Puigdelliura, G**., Benvenuti, I., & Kim, J.Y. (under review).
 Is majority language influence conditioned by orthography?
 The case of Spanish heritage speakers' realization of the Spanish voiced palatal obstruent. *Heritage Language Journal*.

 **Repiso-Puigdelliura, G**. (under review).
 Empty Onset Repairs in the Semi-Spontaneous Speech of Spanish Child and Adult Heritage Speakers. *International Journal of Bilingualism*.

-**Repiso-Puigdelliura, G** & Kim, J.Y. (in press).
+**Repiso-Puigdelliura, G**., & Kim, J.Y. (in press).
 The Missing Link in Spanish Heritage Trill Production. *Bilingualism: Language and Cognition*.

 Kim, J. Y., & **Repiso-Puigdelliura, G**.
 (2020).
 Deconstructing Heritage Language Dominance: Effects of Proficiency, Use, and Input on Heritage Speakers’ Production of the Spanish Alveolar Tap. *Phonetica, 77*(1), 55-80. https://doi.org/10.1159/000501188